Julianne2025/Data-Analytics-Portfolio/README.md

 📁 **SQL Server 2022 Files:**

-The large weekly consolidated freight invoice and chart of accounts are imported into SQL Server as tables so that this data can be used for queries for freight analysis.
+The large weekly consolidated freight invoice and chart of accounts are imported into SQL Server as tables so that this data can be used for queries for freight analysis and to verify Excel VBA data.

-***Business Q&A***:  I used SQL Server 2022 with SQL Server Management Studio to import and analyze freight data.
+***Business Q&A***:  I used SQL Server 2022 with SSMS to import and analyze freight data.
 I wrote T-SQL queries using joins, views, ranking functions, aggregates, and data validation queries, then used the results for Power BI reporting.

 ***Business Problems***:  Lack of timely freight spend analysis.
 Weekly freight invoice had many wrong GL codes due to moving or closing facilities or missing codes.
-Data is from one consolidated invoice for one week so no trend data or budget data is available.

 - freight_analysis1.sql  |  Used SELECT, JOIN  and SUM to get total freight$ by carrier, total freight$ by GL code, and check for invalid GL codes